zookz/cordova-plugin-health/README.md

 short term

 - add support for HKCategory samples in HealthKit
+- refactor HealthKit.js to make it more understandable
 - extend the datatypes
  - blood pressure  (KCorrelationTypeIdentifierBloodPressure, custom data type)
  - food (HKCorrelationTypeIdentifierFood, TYPE_NUTRITION)